dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/12 Lecture 12.md

 :::{.corollary title="?"}
 Suppose $\mathcal{E}$ is an $\alpha\dash$twisted vector bundle of rank $n$.
 Then $asdsadasddadas$ is some embedded text.
+Too
 :::